durw4rd/tf-maersk-example/README.md

-## An example use of LaunchDarkly's Terraform provider for managing custom role
+## An example use of LaunchDarkly's Terraform provider for managing custom roles

 Instructions:
 1. Clone this repository.